 Brief EM background

 EM was discovered by Dr. Teruo Higa in the 90s.
 What he found was that it was not only one type of good bacteria that could do the work.
-But instead, it was the synergy of different types of microorganism that had proven to work like a charm.
-He named these effective microorganism or EM.
+But instead, it was the synergy of different types of microorganisms that could bring about that effectiveness faster and easier, and also gentle on plants and humans.
+Hence he named these effective microorganism or EM.

 As for good microbes, the types we usually refer to are: